gulam101/Volume-of-Cylinder/README.md

 - Windows 10 (OS)

 ### Instructions:
+- Step 1: Download Visual Studio (If you don't have already)
+- Step 2: Clone this project
+- Step 3: Once downloading is finished, open it up using Visual Studio
+- Step 4: Click run at the top and the application will run

-User loads up the application and then they put in a base radius and height.
-This will then calculate the volume for the cylinder.
+- Step 5: input a base radius and height
+- Step 6: Click calculate and this will then calculate the volume of the cylinder

 ### What I learnt:
 - Better understanding of Windows Standard Form